Deficiencies (last 8 years)

 Visit Reason

-The inspection was conducted as an abbreviated survey with complaint investigations #154517 and #154539, along with a special infection control survey for COVID-19, to investigate concerns related to resident safety and care.
+The visit was an abbreviated survey combined with complaint investigations #154517 and #154539, along with a special infection control survey for COVID-19.

 Findings

-The facility failed to ensure that a resident with a history of wandering and poor decision-making was protected from neglect after leaving the fenced outdoor memory care area through an unlocked gate and being unaccounted for over two hours.
-The resident was found and returned by police, and the facility lacked documented staff observation checks and updated care plans addressing the resident's risks.
+The facility failed to ensure that a resident with a history of wandering and poor decision making was protected from neglect after eloping through an unlocked gate and being unaccounted for over two hours.
+The resident remained at risk for elopement due to lack of documented staff observation checks in the memory care unit.

 Deficiencies (1)